MaayanLab/HuBMap-Augmented-Gene-Set/python script/Part 2/README.md

 ```
 - sample.py

-Contains dictionary variable where the key is the tissue and the value is the GSM sample
+Contains dictionary variable where the key is the tissue and the value is the GSM sample.

 - cor.R
 ```bash
 Rscript cor.R <Expression Data Directory>
 ```

-- Option 1
+- Option 1: If coexpression pickle object is used as input, will decrease run time.
 ```
 python3 augment_geneset.py -g <GMT file directory> -c <directory of tissue specific pair-wise correlation matrices>
 ```

-- Option 2
+- Option 2: If no coexpression pickle object is supplied, build coexpression dictionary and store as pickle object.
 ```
 python3 augment_geneset.py -g <GMT file directory> -p <correlation matrix in the form of a pickle object>
 ```